 - Propose physical and biological containment levels in accordance with the NIH Guidelines when registering research with the IBC.

 - Propose appropriate microbiological practices and laboratory techniques to be used for the research.

 - Submit a research protocol to the IBC for review and approval.

-- Seek NIH OBA’s determination regarding containment for experiments that require case-by-case review.
+- Seek NIH OSP’s determination regarding containment for experiments that require case-by-case review.

-- Petition NIH OBA, with notice to the IBC, for proposed exemptions from the NIH Guidelines.
+- Petition NIH OSP, with notice to the IBC, for proposed exemptions from the NIH Guidelines.

 - Obtain IBC approval before initiating research subject to the NIH Guidelines.

 - Seek NIH approval, in addition to IBC approval, to conduct experiments specified in Sections III-A and III-B of the NIH Guidelines.

 1. Submit Required Documentation